microsoft/microsoft-ui-xaml-specs/active/radiobuttons/RadioButtons_Spec.md

 |:--|:--|
 | "Group name" RadioButton collection, x of N selected | RadioButton "name" selected, x of N |
 |"Group name" RadioButton collection control, none selected| RadioButton "name" not selected, x of N <br> *(If navigating with shift-arrow keys, meaning no selection following focus)* |

-## No Wrapping
-The RadioButtons group does not wrap.
-This is because when using a screen reader, a sense of boundary and clear indication of ends versus beginnings is lost and thus making it difficult for blind users to navigate the list easily.
-There is also no enumeration with a RadioButtons group, since groups like this are meant to have a resonable number of items within.

-If you find that you need wrapping behavior, perhaps a RadioButtons group isn't for you.
-Consider using a [ListView with multiple selection enabled](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/listview-and-gridview#item-selection-and-interaction).

 # API Details